Research

 Could political rivalry in a setting of high affective polarization manifest in a willingness to curtail social rights from political opponents?
 This study explores whether political rivalry in a polarized era biases perceptions of welfare deservingness, typically guided by political ideology and the degree to which welfare recipients are motivated to seek employment.
 Using the Israeli 2023 judicial reform crisis as a case study, we conducted a pre-registered experiment, manipulating the motivation and implicit political affiliations of hypothetical welfare recipients.
 We find that while motivated recipients are generally seen as more deserving, political biases significantly distort these evaluations.
 Out-group recipients are viewed as less deserving than in-group members.
 Additionally, absent political cues, motivation bears a higher reward for recipients as compared to both in- and out-group motivated recipients.
 The study reveals the societal risks of escalating political divisions, including the denial of social rights of political out-group members.

-[Pre-registration and pre-analysis plan] ▶ Abstract
+▶ Abstract

 Methodological Innovations